SansGuidon/bookmarks/README.md

 * [Boto Docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - Boto is the Amazon Web Services (AWS) SDK for Python.
 It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.
 Boto provides an easy to use, object-oriented API, as well as low-level access to AWS services.
 * [Jamie Maguire](https://www.devteam.space/blog/aws-top-10-security-tips/) - (2018) AWS Top 10 Security Tips
 * [Boris Serebrov](https://serebrov.github.io/html/2018-01-11-aws-ec2-ssh-tunnel.html) - (2018) SSH Tunnels | on AWS, EC2 and SSH tunnels
+* [Amazon Web Services Simple Monthly Calculator](https://calculator.s3.amazonaws.com/index.html) - estimate your monthly AWS bill more efficiently.
+Using this tool, you can add, modify and remove services from their 'bill' and it will recalculate your estimated monthly charges automatically.
+The calculator also shows common customer samples and their usage, such as Disaster Recovery and Backup or Web Application.

 ## Bitbucket
 * [Atlassian Docs](https://developer.atlassian.com/stash/docs/latest/how-tos/updating-build-status-for-commits.html) - Updating build status for commits